Welcome to the web site of.....

 Bev Pegg & His Good Time Jazz Gang

-From 2020 onwards Bev made a decision to just concentrate on solo gigs and bring to an end his activities with his Good Time Jazz Gang.
+From 2020 onwards Bev made a decision to bring to an end his activities with his Good Time Jazz Gang.

 Bev Pegg and his Good Time Jazz Gang gathered together for the first time as a unit on Saturday May 3rd 1997, when they recorded the album "Take Your Fingers Off It" on P.E.K.
 Sound, a specialist jazz label with high reputation in the UK jazz field.